The Castle of Eliv Thade

 - The game sounds can be turned off by clicking on the Ghost Chia near the bottom of the screen.

-- You will receive 350 bonus points for finishing the game and sending your score.
+- You will receive 350 bonus points for finishing the game (see the Scoring section above for details).

-- The game contains two secret passageways, which you can access by clicking on them or the rooms they connect to.
+- The game contains two secret passageways, which you can access by clicking on the hidden tiles in them or the rooms they connect to from the positions shown in the images below.

 |Evil Eliv Thade|